 Indolent lesions often require no treatment.
 One or a few superficial lesions can be removed by excision, cryotherapy, or electrocoagulation or treated with intralesional vinblastine or interferon alfa.
 Topical imiquimod has also been reported to be effective.
 Multiple lesions, diffuse involvement, and lymph node disease are treated locally with 10 to 20 Gy of radiation therapy and chemotherapy.
 Recurrence is common, and it is difficult to obtain a complete cure.

-AIDS-associated Kaposi sarcoma responds markedly to highly active antiretroviral therapy (HAART), probably because the CD4+ count improves and the HIV viral load decreases; however, there is some evidence that protease inhibitors in this regimen may block angiogenesis.
+AIDS-associated Kaposi sarcoma responds markedly to highly active antiretroviral therapy (HAART), probably because the CD4+ count improves and the HIV viral load decreases; however, there is some evidence that protease inhibitors in this regimen may block angiogenesis (although this has not been shown to have beneficial clinical effects in humans).
 In AIDS patients with indolent local disease who have CD4+ counts > 150/mcL and HIV RNA < 500 copies/mL, intralesional vinblastine can be added.
 Pomalidomide can also be used for more indolent lesions.
 Patients with more extensive or visceral disease can be given pegylated liposomal doxorubicin 20 mg/m2 IV every 2 to 3 weeks.
 Paclitaxel is an alternative first-line treatment or can be given if pegylated liposomal doxorubicin fails.
 Other agents being investigated as adjuncts include interleukin (IL)-12, desferrioxamine, and oral retinoids.
 Treatment of Kaposi sarcoma does not prolong life in most AIDS patients because infections dominate the clinical course.